truefoundry/truefoundry-docs/experiment-tracking/log-data/log-params.md

 ### Logging the hyperparameters
 Hyperparameters are independent variables for a run used to control the learning process.
 We can capture the hyperparameters using the `log_params` method.
 Once set, the hyperparameters are immutable.
+If you need to change the hyperparameter, it basically means that you are changing your model and it's best to create a new run for that.
+This way, the system exactly tracks the model along with the exact configuration to train it.

 Note that parameter values are stringified before storing.